-The following additional articles and resources are helpful for those just starting out in the IEP process or who are looking for more information about how best to support the education of a child with disabilities.
-You can also refer to our IEP guide for more information about the process.
+The following articles and resources are helpful for those just starting out in the IEP process or who are looking for more information about how best to support the education of a child with disabilities.
+You can also refer to our Special Education Family Handbook or the IEP guide for more information about the process.

 - What to Expect at Your First IEP